Classes & Training

 November 9-10, 2019 Bellingham

 Death Doula Level 2: Professional Companion

 This course is designed to help support those who wish to broaden their existing health care practices to include some end-of-life care as a professional ally.
 This course is generally held over a weekend with classes on Friday night from 6-10, Saturday from 8-5 and Sunday from 9-5.
 The course offers training in the physical and emotional care of the dying and the surviving family and friends.
 We will include: how to integrate multiple traditions (cultural and spiritual) into a cohesive respectful offering, working with many options for burial presentations, and primarily a hands on class.
 In order to create an intensive and fully supportive learning environment we keep the class size down to 8 so we encourage you to sign up soon once a class date is listed.
 The course fee is $400, plus an additional site fee in some locations.
 To register for the course please email us and we will send you an invoice through Paypal.
-This course is a prerequisite to work with the Sacred Passing: Death Midwifery Service and to be enrolled in the Death Midwifery Course.
+This course is a prerequisite to work with the Sacred Passing: Death Midwifery Service.

-We offer free clinical in-services to Whatcom, Skagit and Island County’s health care clinics and Assisted Living Facilities.
+We offer free clinical in-services to King, Whatcom, Skagit and Island County’s health care clinics and Assisted Living Facilities.
 We offer several time block options to make scheduling in your facility as easy as possible.
 For as long as there has been man, we have been caring for our dying and our dead.
 This field of skills has shifted and changed ownership over time.
-This short presentation by local Death Midwife Ashley Benem will cover the profession, scope of practice, how and when to access a death Midwifery service, skills of for tending to the dying and the dead and training options.
+This short presentation one of our Death Midwives will cover the profession, scope of practice, how and when to access a death Midwifery service, skills of for tending to the dying and the dead and training options.

 - Presentations duration are from 20 minute to 6 Hour presentations